Pierlab/weave-of-war/README.md

 - If the build smoke check reports missing class names (for example `HexTile` or `EventBus`), preload the corresponding script resource before using it for type annotations or `is` checks.
 See `scenes/map/map.gd` and the UI scripts under `scripts/ui/` for reference on the preferred preload pattern.
+- If Godot reports `Could not find type "EventBusAutoload"` (or similar) after renaming an autoload, remove the `.godot/` folder or regenerate the project class cache so `.godot/global_script_class_cache.cfg` picks up the new `class_name` identifiers.
 - Godot 4.5 removed the `condition ? a : b` ternary helper.
 Replace those expressions with the Python-style `a if condition else b` form to avoid parse errors when opening the project or running the headless build script.
 - If you encounter `Unexpected "class_name" here` parse errors, declare the `class_name` **before** the `extends` line.
 The